 Pros and Cons of Recommended Insurance Companies

 IMG Patriot: This one makes a great family plan if you are heading on the road for anything from a few weeks to a few months.
-The policy covers most everything you would expect, and you can change your deductible levels to easily raise or lower the price.
-The general policy covers fewer adventure sports and activities than World Nomads, but you can buy an additional rider if you have planned big adventures during or after your volunteer placement.
+The policy covers most everything you would expect, and you can change your deductible levels to easily raise or lower the price to fit your budget (and your level of risk tolerance — that’s something you can’t adjust if you use an out-of-the-box plan by Volunteer Card, which has some plans underwritten by IMG).
+IMG policies generally cover fewer adventure sports and activities than World Nomads, but you can buy an additional rider if you have planned big adventures during or after your volunteer placement.

-IMG Global: After researching expat policies in fall 2017, I settled on this IMG policy to cover me for my year of living in Barcelona, Spain.
+IMG Global: After researching expat policies in fall 2017, I settled on this IMG insurance policy to cover me for my year of living in Barcelona, Spain.
 This policy better meets the requirements of long-term visas, so if you are applying overseas for a long-term volunteer visa, the requirements might mandate that you have an expat policy.
 IMG offers zero-deductible policies (which my long-term visa required), and covers all the basic and emergency health situations you might face.
 It does not cover trip delays and that sort of situation that travel insurance policies usually have well in hand.
-I will use this as my main policy but then I might buy travel insurance if I plan a trip well off the path from my expat destination.
+I use this as my main policy, but then I might bought World Nomads travel insurance when I was well off the path from my expat destination traveling in Kyrgyzstan.

 Before You Buy!
 (Cautions and Considerations)

 When volunteers search for specific “volunteer insurance,” they find an entire subset of the travel insurance industry offering plans for them specifically.
 Do you need a plan tailored to volunteers?
 Well, not usually.
 And in some cases it’s actually a bad idea.